Anti-Discrimination, Advocacy & Cultural Inclusivity

-The Aboriginal Education Council is committed to developing a new relation of truth and reconciliation between Aboriginal and non-Aboriginal people at Toronto Metropolitan University and in the community at large.
+The Indigenous Education Council is committed to developing a new relation of truth and reconciliation between Indigenous and non-Indigenous Peoples at Toronto Metropolitan University and in the community at large.

 The December 6th Memorial Committee is dedicated to the active promotion of equality and the elimination of violence in all its forms.
 The committee host events to engage our community in discussions related to violence against women.

 The Office of the Ombudsperson is a place for students to raise concerns which they have been unable to resolve themselves.
 Students can bring forward their concerns in confidence to the Ombudsperson’s office with the knowledge that they will not be disclosed, unless the student provides permission for this to happen.
 The Ombudsperson’s Office is independent of the university, all administrative structures and the student government.